An ornithophile is a person or an individual who has great admiration for birds.

-Every bird-watching enthusiast agrees there is something pleasantly gratifying about observing birds in their natural habitats.
-If you love to travel across boundaries for the joy of birding, you must consider the Philippines for your next birding adventure.
+If you are an ornithophile, you may have this dream of traveling across borders to watch unique birds.
+Every bird-watching enthusiast agrees there is a unique happiness in observing birds in their natural habitats.
+And if you are one, you must consider the Philippines for your next birding adventure.
 The avifauna of the Philippines, which consists of more than 700 species of exotic birds, including 200 endemic species, promises a great birding experience.
-So, all the birders and bird photography enthusiasts have just got another reason to visit this beautiful archipelagic country!
-Go pack your binoculars, field guide, comfy footwear, brimmed hat, and other bird watching equipment because this is the time for a birding adventure in the Philippines!
+So, all the birders and bird photography enthusiasts have just got another reason to visit this beautiful archipelagic country.
+Go pack your binoculars, field guide, comfy footwear, brimmed hat, and other bird watching equipment because this is the time to explore birds of the Philippines .

-Best months to see birds in the Philippines:
+What are the best months to see birds in the Philippines?

 Although the peak season for bird-watching is from mid-January to mid-March, any time between December and May, in general, is ideal for seeing birds in the Philippines.
-Birders and bird photographers, grab the golden chance to fly to the Philippines at a discounted airfare and book your flights with iEagle now!
 Look for these exotic birds in the Philippines on your bird-watching tour!

 Scientific name: Pithecophaga jefferyi